-This prospectus contains forward-looking statements within the meaning of Section 27A of the Securities Act, and Section 21E of the Exchange Act.
+This prospectus contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 This includes, without limitation, statements regarding the financial position, business strategy and the plans and objectives of management for future operations.
 These statements constitute projections, forecasts and forward-looking statements, and are not guarantees of performance.
 We have based these forward-looking statements on our current expectations and projections about future events.
 Any statements that refer to projections, forecasts or other characterizations of future events or circumstances are forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "could," "will," "would" or the negative of such terms or other similar expressions.
+In some cases, you can identify forward-looking statements by terminology such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "will," "would" or the negative of such terms or other similar expressions.